 The kn-preview attribute is available to every HTML5 tag and is a way to make the element interactive on click.
-This attribute generates an on click event on the element to open the dataset preview dialog.
+This attribute makes the element clickable to open the dataset preview dialog.
 The attribute value will be the dataset label of the dataset that you want to open.
 If a dataset is not specified the cockpit will use the one set for the widget.
 If no dataset has been set and the attribute has no value this tag will not work.